ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

 NOTE: Save all documentation with everything you do in an organized way!
 This will make life easier in the future.

-1. Submit Bid and reach an Agreement with Seller - Get it under Contract
+1. Submit Bid and reach an Negotiate with Seller - Get it under Contract!!!

    Work with a real estate agent.
-Put in an offer for the property through your real estate agent.
+Usually better to use a realtor vs trying to save the seller money.
+Safer for you, and good deals usually aren't dependent on the seller getting the absolute lowest price.
    Important!
-Ask for the seller to cover the closing costs, and offer a higher price to make up for it.
-Maxiumum amount allowed by an investment propert is 2% for a conventional loan.
-(6% for FHA)

-   Get the counter offer and discuss with your agent or advisors.
-Submit a counter offer.
-Repeat the process until satisfied and you reach an agreement.
+   Things to add to the purchase agreement:

+   1. Subject to Home Inspection
+   2. Subject to Lender erms
+   3. Get a list of things that will stay w the property (Refrigerator, Stove, etc).
+Be as Comprehensive as possible.
+   4. Seller to cover 2% of closing costs.
+(2% is max for inv property, 6% for FHA)
+   5. Ernest money to hold the property usually

    Always add: Daniel, and/or assigns (you should always add this cuz it wont hurt, but can help) Different states may use diff verbage